mgcaret/rom4x/rom5x/README.md

 Enable options by copying the files to the main directory.
 Disable the by removing the copied files.

-### Accelerator Reverse
+### (Obsolete) Accelerator Reverse

+This option was obsoleted by the inclusion of Accel5X in the project.

-The accelerator reverse patch is a 1-byte patch that causes the IIc Plus to boot up at the normal speed.
+The accelerator reverse patch is a 1-byte patch that causes a IIc Plus with the original Apple accelerator code to start at the "normal" 1 MHz speed.

 Pressing ESC at reset time will make the machine run at 4 MHz.